binance/binance-spot-api-docs/errors.md

 ### -1191 TOO_MANY_SUBSCRIPTIONS
 * Too many subscriptions.
 Connection may create up to '%s' subscriptions at a time.
+* Similar subscription is already active on this connection.
+Symbol='%s', active subscription id: '%s'.

 #### -1194 INVALID_TIME_UNIT
 * Invalid value for time unit; expected either MICROSECOND or MILLISECOND.